reza-asad/Coding-Challenge/README.md

 larger value to be the root of the min heap.
 Then the median is the average of the root values.
 The isertion process continues with the following two
 constraints:

-* The new *counter* value is inserted to the max heap if it is smaller than the current median.
+* The new *counter* value is inserted to the max heap if it is less than or equal to the current median.
 Otherwise, it is inserted to the min heap.
-* The size of the heaps should not differ by more than one. each insertion the
+* The size of the heaps should not differ by more than one.

-Computes the running median by balancing a min and max heap.
-Prints the medians into a text file called wc_result.
-The result is in wc_output directory.
+If the size of the heaps differs by more than one the root of the larger heap is removed and inserted into the smaller heap.